doehm/eyedroppeR/README.md

 ## Other functions

--   `sort_pal` allows you to manually sort a palette by clicking on the colours in order.
+-   `sort_pal`: Allows you to manually sort a palette by clicking on the colours in order.
 It also allows you to select a specified number of colours if you don’t want them all.

--   `extract_pal` automatically selects a specified number of colours using a clustering algorithm.
+-   `extract_pal`: Automatically selects a specified number of colours using a clustering algorithm.
 It will read the image path from the clipboard as well and allow you to sort the colours after they are extracted.

+-   `show_pal`: Simple helper to display the palette.